Andrey Rublev: 2020: Five ATP titles, world No. 8

-2021: Olympic mixed doubles gold, World No. 5
+2021: Mixed doubles Olympic gold, world No. 5

 Rublev started his 2021 season with a title at the ATP Cup, a country-based team event.
 Playing for Russia, in a team with Daniil Medvedev, Aslan Karatsev, and Evgeny Donskoy, Rublev bested Argentina's Guido Pella and Japan's Yoshihito Nishioka in the group stage to help his team advance into the semifinals.
-There he defeated Germany's Jan-Lennard Struff, coming back from a set down to win.
-In the final of the ATP Cup, Rublev beat Italy's Fabio Fognini in straight sets.
+There he defeated Jan-Lennard Struff, coming back from a set down to win.
+In the final of the ATP Cup, Rublev beat Fabio Fognini in straight sets.

 Rublev advanced to the quarterfinals of the Australian Open after defeating Yannick Hanfmann, Thiago Monteiro, Feliciano López, and Casper Ruud.

 Rublev then won the Rotterdam Open, defeating Márton Fucsovics in the final.
 He also bested top-ten player Tsitsipas en route to the final.
 With this title, Rublev reached a twenty match winning streak at ATP Tour 500 tournaments, which is the third longest ATP 500 winning streak in tennis history.

 The next week, he went on to win doubles at the Qatar Open partnering Aslan Karatsev but lost his first singles match to Roberto Bautista Agut in the semifinal.
 Rublev's previous rounds were won by walkovers due to his opponents' injuries.
-The week after, at the 2021 Dubai Tennis Championships he extended his winning streak to twenty one matches with his victory over Emil Ruusuvuori in the second round.
+The week after at Dubai, he extended his winning streak to twenty one matches with his victory over Emil Ruusuvuori in the second round.
 With this 21st consecutive win at ATP 500 events, Rublev tied Andy Murray for the second-longest winning streak at the tournament level (since 2009) and also second overall, the only other player to own a longer run of ATP 500 victories being Roger Federer (28).
 Rublev went on to reach the semifinals defeating Taylor Fritz and Márton Fucsovics in the quarterfinals (for the third time in 2021), losing to wildcard and eventual champion Aslan Karatsev in the semifinals.

 In April, seeded fourth, Rublev reached his first semifinal at a Masters 1000 level at the 2021 Miami Open where he was defeated by the eventual champion Hubert Hurkacz.

-In Monte Carlo, Rublev reached his first singles Masters 1000 final, defeating 11-time champion Rafael Nadal en route.
+In Monte-Carlo, Rublev reached his first singles Masters 1000 final, defeating 11-time champion Rafael Nadal en route.
 Although he lost to Tsitsipas in the championship match, he reached a career-high of world No. 7 and overtook Roger Federer in the rankings for the first time in his career.